Concussion is a temporary injury to the brain caused by a bump, blow or jolt to the head.

 - being a bit dazed

-You probably don't have concussion, and can follow the advice about treating a minor head injury at home.
+You probably do not have concussion, and can follow the advice about treating a minor head injury at home.

 Call NHS 111 for advice if you're not sure if you need medical help.